alexirpan/rubik_research/README.md

 If I have time I'll update this README.
 This is highly unrefined research code and as of now I have no plans to make it more readable to maintain it or make it more readable to other people, becaues I need to get better results first.
-Off the top of my head, you'll need at least Torch and the rnn library for Torch.
+Off the top of my head, you'll need Torch and the rnn library for Torch.